 Salt Fish Sauce Cooking Instructions

-One can find this significant source of protein – salted and dried freshwater fish – in many markets.
+Salted and dried freshwater fish is a significant source of protein, and one you can find in many markets in DRC.
 While markets serve as a vital point of food access, overall undernourishment affects 41.7% of the country’s population of 89.56 million adults and children.
 That means over 37 million Congolese are not getting the baseline level of nutrients they need to stay healthy.
 Seeking to integrate malnutrition activities into our existing programs, Concern needs your support to deliver life-saving programs to the most vulnerable people in the hardest-to-reach places facing hunger.
-Here’s how you can take action: